AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

-Define simple atomic types, such as integers, floats, strings, arrays, and dictionaries, or complex or nested types using the [Properties collection of types](#sdstypeproperty).
+Define simple atomic types, such as integers, floats, strings, arrays, and dictionaries, or complex or nested types using the [Properties collection of SdsTypes](#sdstypeproperty).

 An SdsType used to define an SdsStream must have a key.
 A key is a [Property, or a combination of Properties](#sdstypeproperty) that constitutes an ordered, unique identity.
 If the key is ordered so it functions as an index, it is known as the *primary index*.
 While a timestamp (``DateTime``) is a very common type of key, any type that can be ordered is permitted.
-Other indexes (secondary indexes) are defined in the stream.
+Secondary and other indexes are defined in the stream.
 For more information, see [Indexes](xref:sdsIndexes).

-When defining an SdsType, consider how the events will be represented in a stream as the type defines each event in a stream.
+When defining an SdsType, consider how the events will be represented in an SdsStream as the SdsType defines each event in a SdsStream.
 An event is a single unit whose properties have values that relate to the index; that is, each property of a type event is related to the event's index.
 Each event is a single unit.

 An SdsType is referenced by its identifier or ``Id`` field.
 SdsType identifiers must be unique within a namespace.